Unity-Technologies/com.unity.multiplayer.docs/tools/porting-to-dgs/hosting-considerations.md

 | Cloud providers often have data centers located across the world, so you can always have your servers near your users, reducing the latency of their connection. | If there’s a problem in your code causing servers to crash at some odd hour of the night, you can’t rely on the cloud provider to fix it. |

 :::note
 You can also opt to host your servers with a bare-metal data center, such as Rackspace or Servers.com.
 Using bare-metal servers comes with its own set of pros and cons.
-Unity’s Game Server Hosting uses a combination of bare-metal and cloud servers to leverage the advantages of both.
+Unity’s Multiplay Hosting uses a combination of bare-metal and cloud servers to leverage the advantages of both.
 See [Machine capacity](https://docs.unity.com/game-server-hosting/legacy/machine-capacity.html) to learn more about the differences between the two options.
 :::

 ### Managed service provider

 A managed service provider is a service that takes your game server build and manages hosting, scaling, and maintaining it in a white-glove environment.
 You tell the managed service provider how to run your game, and you often have control over scaling, availability, and other key operation points.
-Examples of managed service providers include [Unity’s Game Server Hosting](https://docs.unity.com/multiplay/), Amazon Web Services’ Gamelift, Microsoft’s Playfab, and Google’s Agones.
+Examples of managed service providers include [Unity’s Multiplay Hosting](https://docs.unity.com/multiplay/), Amazon Web Services’ Gamelift, Microsoft’s Playfab, and Google’s Agones.

 See the following table to learn more about the pros and cons of opting for a managed service provider to host your game.